NHS-RPA-ARCHIVED/RPA-Repo-Guidance/How to Contribute RPA Processors/readme.md

 - Credits

-Please not a copy of the Readme.md template is available in the Template respitory
+Please note a copy of the Readme.md template is available in the Template respitory

 ## 5. Upload your process and supporting data to GitHub